awsdocs/aws-cloudhsm-user-guide/doc_source/copy-backup-to-region.md

 ## Copy backups to different Regions \(AWS CLI\)<a name="copy-backups-regions-cli"></a>

-To determine the cluster ID or backup ID, run the [describe\-clusters](https://docs.aws.amazon.com/cli/latest/reference/cloudhsmv2/describe-clusters.html) or [describe\-backups](https://docs.aws.amazon.com/cli/latest/reference/cloudhsmv2/describe-backups.html) command respectively\.
+To determine the backup ID, run the [describe\-backups](https://docs.aws.amazon.com/cli/latest/reference/cloudhsmv2/describe-backups.html) command\.

 **To copy backups to different regions \(AWS CLI\)**
 +  At a command prompt, run the [ copy\-backup\-to\-region](https://docs.aws.amazon.com/cli/latest/reference/cloudhsmv2/copy-backup-to-region.html) command\.
-Specify the destination region and either the cluster ID of the source cluster or the backup ID of the source backup\.
+Specify the destination region and the backup ID of the source backup\.
 If you specify a backup ID, the associated backup is copied\.
-If you specify a cluster ID, the most recent available backup of the associated cluster is copied\.
-If you provide both, the backup ID provided is used by default\.

   ```
   $ aws cloudhsmv2 copy-backup-to-region --destination-region <destination region> \
                                              --backup-id <backup ID>
-  {
-      "DestinationBackup": {
-          "CreateTimestamp": 1531742400,
-          "SourceBackup": "backup-4kuraxsqetz",
-          "SourceCluster": "cluster-kzlczlspnho",
-          "SourceRegion": "us-east-1"
-      }
-  }
   ```

 ## Copy backups to different Regions \(AWS CloudHSM API\)<a name="copy-backups-regions-api"></a>